jcelli/exifviewer/README.md

 # exifviewer
-Retrieves exif data from pictures
+Retrieves exif data from jpeg files

+Only works with APP0 format of data